PetertheMD/nautune/README.md

 - **Album & Artist Art**: Beautiful grid and list layouts with Jellyfin artwork (trident placeholder fallback)

 ### 📚 Library Browsing
-- **✅ Albums Tab**: Grid view with album artwork, year, and artist info - click to see tracks
+- **✅ Albums Tab**: Grid view with paginated loading (50 albums per page), album artwork, year, and artist info - click to see tracks
-- **✅ Artists Tab**: Browse all artists with circular profile artwork - click to see their albums
+- **✅ Artists Tab**: Browse all artists with paginated loading (50 per page) and circular profile artwork - click to see their albums
 - **✅ Genres Tab**: Browse music by genre - click any genre to see all albums with that tag (server-filtered)
 - **✅ Most Tab**: Comprehensive music discovery with 4 view modes (icon-only controls)
   - **Most Played Tracks**: Server-tracked most played songs